Lewis Williams (boxer)

-Lewis Williams (born 24 December 1998 in Leamington Spa) is an English boxer.
+Lewis Williams (born 24 December 1998) is an English boxer.
 He competed at the 2022 European Amateur Boxing Championships, winning the bronze medal in the heavyweight event.
 He previously competed at the 2021 AIBA World Boxing Championships in the heavyweight event, but was defeated in the quarter-final by Madiyar Saydrakhimov.

 Williams competed at the 2022 Commonwealth Games, winning the gold medal in the heavyweight division.
 He defeated Ato Plodzicki-Faoagali 5-0 in the final.